sol-dnn/ALTEGRAD_advanced_learning_for_text_and_graph_data/README.md

   Topics: Community Detection (Graph Clustering, Modularity), Graph Classification using Graph Kernels and SVM

 - **Deep Learning for Graphs I**
-  Topics: Graph Neural Network (Node CLassification), Node Embeddings (DeepWalk)
+  Topics: Graph Neural Network (Node CLassification), Node Embeddings (DeepWalk capture neighborhood similarity and community membership.
+Analogous to Skipgram: given a vertex vi, it estimates the likelihood of observing the previous and the following vertices visited in the random walk)

 - **Deep Learning for Graphs II**